innovatrics/smartface-integrations/src/GrpcCamera/README.md

 ```

 `FrameTimestampUs` is timestamp of particular frame in **microseconds** (therefore miliseconds has to be multiplied by thousand).
 Field is required, must have a growing value as demonstrated in sample.
+By default, SmartFace camera expects image in raw (BMP) format.
+You will mostly deal with compressed images (JPG or PNG), so `ImageFormat` must be specified as well.

 ### SmartFace Camera
 SmartFace Camera connected to a gRPC stream requires some custom configuration in order to bring the best results.
 Here they are: